mislav/hub/README.md

 #### Homebrew

-`hub` can be installed through Homebrew:
+`hub` can be installed through Homebrew on macOS:

 ``` sh
 $ brew install hub